ckeditor/ckeditor4-docs/guides/dev/configuration/file_browse_upload/dialog_add_file_browser/README.md

 				var dialog = this.getDialog();
 				dialog.getContentElement( 'tab1', 'id1' ).setValue( data[ 'fileUrl' ] );

-				// Do not call the built-in onSelect command return false;
+				// Do not call the built-in onSelect command. return false;
 			}
 		}
 	}

-In this example we're setting the action to 'Browse' to call the file browser when button is clicked. `'target'` is not required, because we'll update the target element in the custom `onSelect` function.
+In this example the action is set to `'Browse'` in order to call the file manager when the button is clicked.
+Setting `'target'` is not required, because the target element will be updated in the custom `onSelect` function.

-As explained in the [documentation](#!/guide/dev_file_browser_api), we have called `CKEDITOR.tools.callFunction( funcNum, fileUrl, data );` when user selected a file.
-The fileUrl and data arguments are passed to our custom `onSelect` function and we can use it to update the target element.
+As explained in the [File Browser API documentation](#!/guide/dev_file_browser_api), `CKEDITOR.tools.callFunction( funcNum, fileUrl, data );` is called when the user selected a file.
+The `fileUrl` and `data` arguments are passed to the custom `onSelect` function and can be used to update the target element.

-### Advanced configuration (Quick Uploads)
+### Advanced Configuration - Quick Uploads

-In a similar way like we configured the button to open the file browser, we can configure the fileButton.
+In a similar way that a button can be configured to open the file manager, you can also configure the file button.

 	{
 		type: 'file',